What a Foundation Story Is and Why Everything Else Depends On It

 More activity.

-Not because they’re flailing, but because effort feels like the only available lever.
+Not because they’re flailing, but because effort feels like the only visible lever.
 The problem is that effort can’t replace structure.

 The more you compensate, the more duct-tape you add.